Halloween doesn't have to mean giving up on your health goals

-Well, as NAIT's registered dietician, what if I told you that Halloween doesn’t have to mean forfeiting all your current health goals?
+Well, as NAIT's registered dietitian, what if I told you that Halloween doesn’t have to mean forfeiting all your current health goals?
 It doesn't have to be a scary holiday when it comes to sticking to a sensible diet.
-Here are some tricks to surviving All Hallow’s Eve.
+Here are some tips to surviving All Hallow’s Eve.

 Trick 1 – Eat good chocolate

 Instead of inhaling milk or cheap white chocolate, try 85% dark chocolate.
 Dark chocolate is full of antioxidants and has a kick of fibre, which means a few squares are lot better choice than their highly processed counterparts.

 Struggling with a fear of the dark?
 Start with 60% dark chocolate and work your way up.

 Some of us face Halloween candy at work daily.
 We try hard to resist, but after walking by the overflowing bowl of Sour Patch Kids for the third time there's no stopping yourself from grabbing a package … or two … or three.

 Take control of the bowl – make a healthier treat for the office to enjoy.
 You'll still get something delicious, all the while becoming super popular!

 Need an idea?
 Try cutting bananas in half, put them on Popsicle sticks and freeze them.
 Once they're frozen, dip them in melted, dark chocolate, add some crushed nuts or pretzels and refreeze.
 It's a treat that promises to be thrilling!